ea5gvk/nostar-dudestar/README.md

 # DUDE-Star
 Software to RX/TX D-STAR, DMR, Fusion YSF/FCS, NXDN, P25, M17, and IAX (AllStar client) over UDP

-This software connects to D-STAR, Fusion, NXDN, P25, M17 reflectors and AllStar nodes (as an IAX2 client) over UDP.
+This software connects to D-STAR, Fusion (DN and VW modes are supported), NXDN, P25, M17 reflectors and AllStar nodes (as an IAX2 client) over UDP.
 It is compatible with all of the AMBE3000 based USB devices out there (ThumbDV, DVstick 30, DVSI, etc).
 It includes software decoding and encoding support, using experimental open source IMBE/AMBE vocoder software.
 This software is open source and uses the cross platform C++ library called Qt.
 It will build and run on Linux, Windows, and Mac OSX.

 This software makes use of software from a number of other open source software projects, including MMDVMHost, MMDVM_CM, XLXD, DSDcc, MBELIB, op25 (GNU Radio), mvoice, and others.
 Not only is software from these projects being used directly, but learning about the various network protocols and encoding/decoding of the various protocols was only possible thanks to the authors of all of these software projects.